Navbar button The Headteacher

 The sectional approach generally requires less transportation energy and offers more flexibility in site location and bespoke building design.

-Manufacturing can take place offsite while groundworks are undertaken.
+Manufacturing of modular school buildings can take place off-site while groundworks get underway.
 This, along with the speed of construction, reduces time spent onsite by up to 70 per cent versus a traditional build.

-Once planning approval is attained, a smaller building can take just six weeks onsite from foundation laying to completion.
-Furthermore, the modular process usually costs significantly less than traditional building methods: larger buildings can be delivered for as little as £1,500 per sqm.
+Once you’ve attained planning approval, a smaller modular school building can take just six weeks on-site from foundation laying to completion.
+Furthermore, the modular process usually costs significantly less than traditional building methods.
+Larger modular school buildings can cost as little as £1,500 per sqm.

 Disruption and quality control

-Components are manufactured in a controlled environment which means they are kept dry and safe until they are delivered to site precisely as they are needed.
+Components are manufactured in a controlled environment.
+This means they are kept dry and safe until they are delivered to site precisely as they are needed.
 This also means less disruption as the building site can be self-contained and site access managed accordingly.

-Modular construction uses less energy than traditional methods.
-In addition, when timber is used as the primary material along with low impact foundations, it reduces the embodied carbon of the building resulting in a much lower environmental impact.
+Modular school building construction uses less energy than traditional methods.
+In addition, when you use timber as the primary material, along with low-impact foundations, it reduces the embodied carbon of the building.
+This results in a much lower environmental impact.

 Access to the outdoors and biophilic design

-Easy access to the outdoors and nature is now more important than ever.
-It helps with wellbeing and is proven to improve educational outcomes.
+Easy access to the outdoors and nature helps with wellbeing and can improve educational outcomes.
+You can use large external doors to easily access deck areas and wide canopies.

 Most of TG Escapes’ buildings are inherently biophilic, using predominantly natural materials and a design that provides huge amounts of natural light.
 They can also feature more biophilic design elements such as nature spaces outside and natural murals inside.